Guide to Finding a Therapist

 Insurance and Therapy Costs

-- Does my insurance plan cover therapy?
+- Does my insurance plan cover therapy/mental health counseling?

 - Do I need prior authorization before obtaining therapy?
 How do I obtain that?